 WHO: Not-for-profit associations or societies that represent those who sell health care services or who lobby legislators on health care issues.
 Examples include the American Medical Association, American Academy of Trial Lawyers, American Association of Health Plans and Families USA.

-NATURE OF SUPPORT: Generally, no support is sought in this category, however, a very limited number of organizations in this category will be allowed to exhibit at Health Journalism 2013.
-If you think you qualify as a Category C organization, please contact email@example.com for further information.
+NATURE OF SUPPORT: Generally, no support is sought in this category, however, a very limited number of organizations in this category will be allowed to exhibit at the annual conference.
+If you think you qualify as a Category C organization, please contact firstname.lastname@example.org for further information.

 WHO: Private or public corporations or not-for-profit entities that sell products or services in the health care field.
 Examples include manufacturers of health care products, health care insurers, health plans, individual or corporate providers or medical practitioners, medical management organizations, private hospitals, marketing or public relations companies with an interest in healthcare, and any other entities with a commercial interest in the field, whether for-profit or not-for-profit.